5 Things Your Hair & Makeup Artist [Secretly] Wants You to Know

 #5 Have your payment (and gratuity!) ready to go

-There is nothing more uncomfortable than standing around hashing out money questions as you’re getting ready to head out the door.
+There is nothing more uncomfortable than standing around hashing out money questions or trying to find change as you’re getting ready to head out the door and get married.
 Yet I have personally seen bridesmaids scrambling to find cash or going back and forth about pricing the morning of the wedding.
 Save everyone the awkwardness.
 Know exactly what amount is due in advance and have it ready to go for your artist.
 And pleeeease don’t forget to tip them!